ZandroDadullaJr/zandrodadullajr.github.io/_posts/TryHackMe/2025-09-28-thm-ultratech.md

 ## Privilege Escalation

 We then need to perform post-compromise enumeration to look for privilege escalation paths.
 We then found an interesting info after running the `id` command.
 The account `r00t` is a member of the `docker` group.
-This tells us that we are inside a docker container.
+This might allow us to run Docker commands to elevate privileges.

 ![image.png](/assets/writeups/thm/thm-ultratech/post-exploit-enum.png)

-We then look for the privesc for docker in [GTFOBins](https://gtfobins.github.io/gtfobins/docker/) to escape from the container and gain root permission.
+We then look for the privesc for docker in [GTFOBins](https://gtfobins.github.io/gtfobins/docker/) to gain root permission.

 ```bash
 docker run -v /:/mnt --rm -it bash chroot /mnt sh